CosmWasm/CosmWasmJS/README.md

 ## About

 Cosmwasm.js was created to help new developers get started with their first dApps.
-It is just a wrapper package to easily import needed features from CosmJs.
+It is just a wrapper package to easily import needed features from CosmJS.

 ## Get started